 - Enter the below command to start the cleanup process.

 Depending on the component store size and the number of obsolete packages, it can take quite some time to complete the component store cleanup process.
 Sit back and wait till the process is complete.
 Don’t turn off or interrupt the process.

 In my case, the component store cleanup freed up around 5GB of space.
 As you can tell, that is quite a lot of C drive space that can be utilized for other things.

-Keep in mind that you don't have to do this regularly.
-Windows takes care of the cleanup process for you, usually.
+You don’t have to do this regularly.
+Windows will take care of the cleanup process for you usually.
 However, the component store is one of the places you should keep in mind if you are looking for various ways to free up space on Windows 10.